aaronsegura/nextcloud-async/README.md

 If you know of any APIs missing from this list, please open an issue at https://github.com/aaronsegura/nextcloud-async/issues with a link to the API documentation so it can be added.
-This project aims to eventually cover any API provided by NextCloud and commonly used NextCloud apps.
+This project aims to eventually cover any API provided by Nextcloud and commonly used Nextcloud apps.

 ### Example Usage
     import httpx
     import asyncio
-    from nextcloud_async import NextCloudAsync
+    from nextcloud_async import NextcloudAsync

-    nca = NextCloudAsync(
+    nca = NextcloudAsync(
         client=httpx.AsyncClient(),
         endpoint='http://localhost:8181',
         user='user',